What Are Safety Reports in SMS Programs?

 - Be positive – but realistic – about promoting the safety program’s good performances; and

-If you overdue the “SMS promotion” in safety reports, people with disregard and mistrust the report, which defeats the purpose of creating it.
+If you overdo the “SMS promotion” in safety reports, people disregard and mistrust the report, which defeats the purpose of creating it.

 Safety reports should communicate several types of information: